mainmatter/contributor-workshop-prerequisites/content/steps/step-004.md

 - * Hit Control + Alt + T

-There are many different ways to open
+There are many different ways to open, if you not sure how feel free to ask one of the Mentors

 ## On Windows